 But I digress.
 Despite being our external defenders, arms can carry on quite a conversation too.
 In our last blog, “Talking Torsos and Other Noisy Body Parts: How to Decipher Body Language Below the Neck”, we provided 10 tips on how decode Torso Talk.
 Today, limbs have the limelight.

-There is much to detect when you observe arms.
+Joe Navarro indicates that there is much to detect when you observe arms.
 Among them:

 - STIFF ARMS: A clear sign of tension.